 Watersports like snorkelling, freediving, ocean kayaking, and standup paddleboarding are among the most common offerings when it comes to additional sports offered onboard - and in many cases they're complimentary.
 Many boats also offer hiking or trekking, wildlife watching, and visits to uninhabited islands or sandbars.
 Wellness themed experiences are gaining in popularity as well, with yoga, meditation, and spa services at sea.
 Thrill-seekers can also find adrenaline-inducing sports on offer, with surfing and wind sports among the most popular options.

-Best liveaboard diving in Maldives
+Best diving liveaboards in the Maldives

 If you’re new to the sport of scuba diving, a liveaboard isn’t totally off limits.
 Many of the most popular diving destinations boast bathtub-like conditions, ideal for beginners and nervous newbies, and more and more boats are offering scuba certifications onboard.
 Whether you're hoping to get Open Water certified during your dive holiday or continue your underwater education - there's an option for you out there!